Home Feed

 Pickpick

 I know some on GR felt this one was slower than the first, but I think that worked in its favor.
 Daine is gaining powers, learning her magic.
 If it were rushed it would feel cheap.
-Daine & Numair uncover a plot that threatens more than the throne, but all of Tortall.
+Daine & Numair uncover a plot that threatens not just the throne, but all of Tortall.
 When Daine and Numair separate, and a magic barrier soon makes that separation against their will, Daine must work with the People in ways she hasn‘t before.
 Will they be in time?

 31 likes1 comment